lizard43/CANmeetup/README.md

 This repository consists of:
 * Arduino files used to simulate CAN Bus messages using the MCP2515 controller.
+* Arduino files used to read CAN Bus messages and send to serial port as a JSON message.
 * NodeJS files for reading serial port input and pushing out to websocket
 * NodeJS files for a simple webserver that serves html file with RPM gauge in D3.js